craigmckeachie/handsonreact.com/docs/labs/js/T6-TestingForms.md

      beforeEach(() => {
        project = new Project({
          id: 1,
-         name: "Mission Impossible",
+         name: 'Mission Impossible',
-         description: "This is really difficult",
+         description: 'This is really difficult',
          budget: 100,
        });
        updatedProject = new Project({
-         name: "Ghost Protocol",
+         name: 'Ghost Protocol',
          description:
-           "Blamed for a terrorist attack on the Kremlin, Ethan Hunt (Tom Cruise) and the entire IMF agency...", });
+           'Blamed for a terrorist attack on the Kremlin, Ethan Hunt (Tom Cruise) and the entire IMF agency...', });
        handleCancel = jest.fn();
      });

-     test("should load project into form", () => {
+     test('should load project into form', () => {
        setup();
        expect(
-         screen.getByRole("form", {
+         screen.getByRole('form', {
            name: /edit a project/i,
          })
        ).toHaveFormValues({